billyfung/node-beginner/README.md

 This will now allow you to use Semantic UI within your `index.jade`.
 So far there really hasn't been much said about the file template language, but it's clearly a bit different from normal HTML.

 [Jade](http://jade-lang.com) is a templating engine that relies heavily on whitespace for writing HTML, so instead of `<head>` you can just write `head` and it will be converted accordingly.
 It is very important that you use spaces instead of tabs, since that is a fundamental feature of Jade.
 Tags are automatically closed for you, and in general everything looks a bit cleaner.
-I won't go into a ton of detail here, the [documentation](http://jade-lang.com/reference) is a good place to learn most of the features of Jade.
+The [documentation](http://jade-lang.com/reference) is a good place to learn most of the features of Jade.

 ####*`index.jade`*
 Now that the layout is set up, you can use Semantic UI within `index.jade` to define the contents of the block.
 To create simple page following the [login page example](http://semantic-ui.com/examples/login.html) make your file look like: